 Mr. Chairman, I know I do not have to tell you about the severity of our nation's unemployment problem.
 Seven percent of the American workforce is now out of work-the highest rate in almost five years.
-Nearly 9 million Americans cannot find employment.
+Nearly 9 million Americans cannot find haps most importantly, there's fear-fear for oneself, and for one's family.